 The Cinema Strikes Back!

 This time last year film fans never expected to be waiting an entire year before we would be going to the cinema the same way as before the pandemic.
-While theatres might be operating at reduced capacity the fact audiences are now getting consistent new releases, a variety of films on offer, and more people to view them with means fans and studios have more confidence in the industry than ever.
+While theatres might be operating at reduced capacity the fact audiences are getting consistent new releases, a variety of films on offer, and more people to view them than they would at home has meant fans and studios have more confidence in the industry than ever.

 In the Heights, A Quiet Place Part II, and F9 are all films that showcase the importance of seeing these flicks on the big screen, with the latter two already breaking post-pandemic records.

 A Quiet Place Part II demonstrates how a communal and more isolated experience can add a whole other level to what you see on the big screen.
-Jump scares, laughs, and cheers all add to the thrill of seeing a new release with an audience, an experience which you’d never get at home, which is something everyone now knows more than ever.
+Jump scares, laughs, and cheers all add to the thrill of seeing a new release with an audience, an experience which you’d never get at home.

-In a video last December YouTuber Chris Stuckmann talked about the changes we’ve been seeing over the past year in regards to streaming, PVOD, and theatres.
-Stuckmann talks about films becoming like news or TV shows dropped in an instant and forgotten about a week later due to the lack of memories we attribute to them.
+In a video last December, YouTuber Chris Stuckmann talked about the changes we’ve been seeing over the past year in regards to streaming, PVOD, and theatres.
+Stuckmann talks about films becoming like news or TV shows that are dropped in an instant and forgotten about a week later, largely due to the lack of memories we attribute to them.

-Stuckmann is of course right, using examples such as Slenderman (2018) or Robin Hood (2018) as terrible films that stand out because of the fun experience he had watching them in the theatre.
+Stuckmann is of course right, using examples such as Slenderman (2018) or Robin Hood (2018) as terrible films he saw in the cinema, that still stand out because of the fun experience he had watching them.

-We all have those movies we think back on because of how we saw them; who did we go with?
-Where were you sat?
+We all have those movies we think back on because of how we saw them.
+Who did we go with?
+Where were you sitting?
 Did someone sit way too close despite the cinema being completely empty?

 It means rewarding animators for their hard work by putting films like Luca on the big screen.
 It means studios putting value in their products, and not just chucking them on the nearest streaming service.
-It means making captivating dramas that absorb you with their script and cinematography rather than causing you to become distracted.
+It means taking creative risks and making captivating dramas that absorb you with clever scripts and cinematography, rather than just seeming like a carbon copy product.

 Hollywood has learned a lot from the past 12 months, and the next 12 will certainly give us an idea of how they will operate in the future.

 Will films continue to be released at home and in cinemas?
 Can they ever make the sort of money they did before?
-(China seems to think so, but that’s sketchy, to say the least) And will No Time to Die ever make it to the big screen?
+(China seems to think so, but that’s a conversation for another day) And will No Time to Die ever make it to the big screen?

-We can only hope.
-The industry has clearly changed.
 There have always been movies that felt they could have gone "straight to DVD" or in this case; streaming.
 There will always be winners and losers at the box office.
-But when it comes to independent cinema, awards contenders, or franchise fair, every film deserves its chance to have its moment on the big screen and not just be another story in an overcrowded space.
+But when it comes to independent cinema, awards contenders, or franchise blockbusters, every film deserves its chance to have its moment on the big screen and not just be another story in an overcrowded space.

 We won’t know the answers to all that comes ahead in the next two years, but ultimately we can still be whisked away by the magic of the movies.
 The smell of the popcorn, the neon lights guiding you up the steps, and the automatic curtains opening up the screen and your eyes to the next big story.